Writing

 - Formative assessment: using spelling tests determined by the Spelling Shed programme of study, book marking and writing assessment grids.
 Teachers will use the rich information gathered by formative assessment strategies to inform future planning; teachers will not solely rely on writing objectives outlined by the subject leader, but will combine these with their own planning informed by ongoing assessment.

-- Summative assessment: all data for writing and GPS is submitted to Arbor which will further inform teachers’ planning and organisation of additional intervention.
-Summative assessment data is gathered through NFER tests, moderation with the LA and schools within the trust, and data from SATS scores.
+- Summative assessment: all data for writing and GPS is collated on Insight which will further inform teachers’ planning and organisation of additional intervention.
+Summative assessment data is gathered through NTS tests, moderation with the LA and schools within the trust, and data from SATS scores.